anettrolikova/Crypto/README.md

 # Crypto reading
 Articles, decks,websites...
-Everything interesting that I found and it’s cool to see / read
+Everything interesting that I found and it’s cool to see / read Disclaimer - this repo is Work In Progress and I'm adding new links on a very irregular basis

 # General about Crypto
 - Before you jump into Ethereum Community, read this piece - general knowleadge about Crypto